muratk5n/thirdwave/en/README.md

 ---

-First time Im hearing it, I bet the singer was a big shot back when in France.
+First time Im hearing it, I bet the singer was a big shot in France back when.

 ---